Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Introduction

 \section{Introduction}

 Multi-stage treatments are becoming more prevalent in medicine.
 Chronic conditions such as cancer, auto-immune disease, HIV, and heart disease, often require multiple treatments over a long period.
-For instance, cancer patients may receive multiple rounds of chemo- and/or biological therapies \citep{habermann2006, huang2020}.
+Cancer patients may receive multiple rounds of chemo- and/or biological therapies \citep{habermann2006, huang2020}.
 Auto-immune disease patients might receive additional treatments in response to relapses \citep{edwards2006, hogan2013}.
 Traditionally such chronic diseases have been treated following a one-size-fits-most approach by which the standard of care is selected as the treatment or treatment plan that will likely benefit most patients with a similar condition, i.e., the treatment that is optimal only in the sense of the marginal effects.

 However in recent years, a more personalized approach to the treatment of chronic diseases has become of interest.
-Under this approach patients benefit from treatment rules that incorporate the patient heterogeneity of treatment effects and thereby treatment decisions are based on the individual characteristics of each patient.
-Dynamic treatment regimes formalize this data-driven approach to treatment by optimizing the overall outcome of interest and providing treatment suggestions that are based on the patient's information available at each point of the decision making process \citep{murphy2003, kosorok2015, kosorok2019, tsiatis2019}.
-In part because they utilize all available information, such optimized dynamic treatment regimes are often found to be more beneficial than a traditional set of fixed treatment plans\citep{kidwell2015}.
+Dynamic treatment regimes formalize a data-driven approach to treatment by optimizing the overall outcome of interest and providing treatment suggestions that are based on the patient's information available at each point of the decision making process \citep{murphy2003, kosorok2015, kosorok2019, tsiatis2019}.
+In part because they utilize all available information, such optimized dynamic treatment regimes are often found to be more beneficial than a traditional set of fixed treatment plans \citep{kidwell2015}.
 Further, because optimal dynamic treatment regimes focus on the overall or long-term outcome, they are more advantageous than applying multiple single-stage treatment rules that only optimize the stage-level outcomes.